jcwilson11/CPE-487-Fall-2024/README.md

 # WorldsHardestGame

-This project uses a VGA connector to display a game with a user controlled square that need to navigate to the safe zone on the other side wihtout hitting the moving circles
+This project uses a VGA connector to display a game with a user-controlled square that needs to navigate to the safe zone on the other side without hitting the moving circles.
+Each circle alternates in the direction that it is moving, The buttons [buttons] are use to control the square up down left and right.
+If the square hits any circle it moves back to the starting position.
+Once it reaches the other safe zone on the other side ... .

+## Vivado and Nexys A7 Implementation
+We used the Pong Lab 6 code as the starter code.
+1. We had to use a VGA connector to display our code on the screen.
+2. We repurposed the bat to be a square rather than a rectangle and gave it x and y motion rather than just x motion
+3. We added two safe zones on both sides of the screen, one to spawn in and the other to signify victoryonce entered.
+4. We took away the x motion of the ball so that it continuously moves up and down.
+Then we proceded to duplicate the balls so that there is 6 moving in the same direction.
+5. Then we added 6 more balls moving in opposite directions of the initial 6 balls
+6. We decided to keep to the speed logic from the switches as a way to change the difficulty of the game.

 ---------